Trusted WordPress tutorials, when you need them most.

 Creating a custom post type requires you to add code to your theme’s functions.php file.
 However, we don’t recommend this to anyone but advanced users because even a slight mistake can break your site.
 Also, if you update your theme, then the code will be erased.

-Instead, we will be using WPCode, the easiest and safest way for anyone to add custom code to your WordPress website.
+Instead, we will be using WPCode, the best plugin for adding custom code to your WordPress website.

 With WPCode, you can add custom snippets and activate a lot of features from its built-in, pre-configured code library.
 In other words, it can replace many dedicated or single-use plugins you may have installed.